-Speakers at the Material Histories: Objects as Sources? symposium considered the different ways curators, archaeologists, historians and anthropologists have approached physical evidence.
+The Material Histories: Objects as Sources? symposium considers the different ways curators, archaeologists, historians and anthropologists approach physical evidence.
 Includes many examples of the ways material culture is being used in museums and galleries.

 Collections used to interpret the past: panel and audience discussion

 Wrapping up the National Museum’s Collections 2008 symposium, leading historians reflect on the ways in which collections can be used to interpret the past, and the issues and problems faced in doing so.

 Showcases II – examples of material culture research in museums

 Curators outline examples of material culture research in Australian museums through objects including a wall-hanging crafted in a refugee camp, a military jacket, a wool collection, mining models and Australian Inland Mission Frontier Fête material.

 Showcases I – examples of material culture research in museums

 Four Museum curators provide examples of material culture research into a boomerang, tools used by Hmong gardeners, a dress worn at the opening of Parliament House in 1927 and objects from the Snowy Hydro-Electric Scheme.